 Thank you Root Nashville and the Public Health Department for making our idea of this program come to fruition!
 We look forward to continuing this partnership and growing our city in a green way.

 More information about the grant and project:

 The Tennessee Department of Health has provided local communities with funding designed to improve population health outcomes that will increase access to attractive, safe, and tobacco-free places in the local communities.
 This funding, the Access to Health through Healthy Active Built Environments grant, will offer opportunities for physical activity and healthy eating for a diverse and inclusive group of users in the community by enhancing the built environment of public places in local communities.
 The Metro Health in All Policies Coordinators determined that the Nashville funds would be best used by partnering with Root Nashville.
-By planting trees and providing tree canopy, we are providing cleaner air, water, and cooler neighborhoods.
+By planting trees and providing tree canopy, we are providing cleaner air, water, and cooler neighborhoods, also check here how to find in san diego water damage restoration.
 This grant will also provide opportunity for community members to learn about the health benefits of tree canopy and tree preservation.

 The Metro Public Health Department and Root Nashville conducted a “Community Conversation: Where to Plant Trees” community engagement session in December, to hear from residents about where they would like to see trees planted.
 Attendees cited North Nashville as a particular area of interest.